Skip to main content

 Biography

-Dr. Priyanka Khandelwal joined the College of Business as an Assistant Professor of Practice in the Department of Marketing in Fall 2022.
-She holds a Ph.D. in Mass Communication from Texas Tech University and a master’s degree in Sociology from North Carolina Central University, graduating Summa Cum Laude.
+Dr. Priyanka Khandelwal holds a Ph.D. in Mass Communication from Texas Tech University and a master’s degree in Sociology from North Carolina Central University, graduating Summa Cum Laude.
 She also holds an MBA with a specialization in Marketing from ICFAI Business School, India.
-Before joining the University of Nebraska, she worked at West Texas A&M University for over five years at Engler College of Business, where she taught graduate and undergraduate courses.
-She has worked with many Higher Education institutions, including Duke University, the University of Texas (Permian Basin), and Texas Tech University.
-She has extensive teaching experience both at the graduate and undergraduate levels.
+Before joining the University of Nebraska, she worked at West Texas A&M University, Duke University, University of Texas (Permian Basin), and Texas Tech University.
 Dr. Khandelwal has worked extensively in Higher Education Marketing.

 Selected Publications/Articles